kampff-lab/sc.io/schedule.md

 Please use the template below for your short introduction.
 Replace the questions with your own answers as appropriate, but keep the vertical bars.
 The image is optional, and can be deleted if you don't need it.

-Email your slide text back to us.
+Email your slide text back to us, or submit directly a pull request with your text file `HH-MM-name.md` (e.g. `10-05-glopes.md`) to this repository by creating a GitHub account and accessing: https://github.com/kampff-lab/sc.io/new/master

 ```markdown
 ---